Skip to main content

 Image source: peels.com

 Sage is a perennial plant that belongs to the mint family, known for its strong aroma and medicinal properties.
-This herb is widely recognized for its potential benefits for brain health, including its ability to enhance memory and reduce stress levels.
+This herb is widely recognized for its potential benefits for brain health, including enhancing memory and reducing stress levels.
 Sage tea is an effective natural remedy for various digestive issues, such as bloating and heartburn.

 Whether fresh or dried, sage leaves can be used to prepare a refreshing and healthy cup of tea that can provide numerous benefits for your mind and body.